nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-spec.md

 There's a kernel variable named `dosyncdr` that influences how the kernel keeps time.
 Generally it's neither necessary nor recommended to change the value from the default.
 Only in Solaris 2.5.1 (where NTP was not officially supported) it was necessary to set `dosyncdr` manually to `0`.

-* * *

-#### 8.3.7.7.
-I have read some conflicting advice on the use of tickadj -s to ensure that the OS is not trying to synchronize the kernel clock to the Clock/calendar chip on Solaris systems.
-On recent Solaris systems, e.g. 2.5, 2.6, 7, and 8, how does one ensure that xntpd has full control of clock synchronization?

-[Michael Sinatra](NTP-a-faq.htm#AU-MS) wrote in news://comp.protocols.time.ntp:
+[Michael Sinatra](mailto:msinatra@uclink4.berkeley.edu) wrote in news://comp.protocols.time.ntp:

-My understanding is, after Solaris 2.6 "not necessary at all" is the correct answer.
+My understanding is, after Solaris 2.6 this is "not necessary at all" .
 In the past you need to put `set dosynctodr=0` in `/etc/system`; now, you are NOT supposed to do that.
 Moreover, you are NOT supposed to use `tickadj`.

 * * *

 #### 8.3.7.8.
 What causes occasional 2s Time Steps?

-After some experiments, [Thomas Schulz](NTP-a-faq.htm#AU-TS) found out:
+After some experiments, [Thomas Schulz](mailto:schulz@adi.com) found out:

 This behavior is normal for Solaris when NTP is not running.
 This wandering is due to Solaris correcting the system clock from the hardware clock (the TODR).
 The hardware clock is assumed to be the more accurate one (and it is).
 This correction is done whenever the two clocks are more than about 1.5 to 2 seconds apart.
 You will see this behavior on any Solaris system if you wait long enough.
 This correction is not done if NTP is running.
 Of course on a system with a very bad clock this behavior will be much more obvious than on one with a better clock (no Sparc has a good clock).